Docker Template Stack X11-GUI

 3.4.1 - Visual Studio Code Specifics

-This project template consists of the following projects and tools
+This project template consists of the following components and tools:

 Because multiple project definitions are used, a project workspace is defined to open all these (sub)projects: .project.code-workspace.